 It is not believed that the HIV virus affects the nervous system's cells.
 However, the virus does cause a lot of inflammation, which in turn can cause damage to the brain and spinal cord, meaning that the nerve cells may no longer work properly.
 The virus can cause damage leading to neurological complications, but it can also be caused by other side effects of the illness, including cancer.

 Neurological complications can also be caused by HIV/AIDS medications, which are necessary to slow down the spread of the condition.
 Genes seem to be one of the main factors to determine whether or not someone will develop neurological complications.
 Usually, these complications only happen in the advanced stages of HIV, when it has developed into AIDS.
 Around 50% of AIDS patients have neurological complications.

 People with multiple sclerosis often develop pins and needles, prickling, aching, and burning sensations.
 Often, this is chronic and not acute.
 It is usually treated in the same way as acute dysesthesias, however.

 These are the nine most common types of nerve damage.
 If you suspect you have nerve damage, whether or not you have any of the conditions described above, you must seek medical attention.
-You may also want to try a nutritional supplement, such as Nerve Renew, which has been found to have several benefits, including reducing pain and numbness.
+You may also want to try a nutritional supplement for neuropathy, which has been found to have several benefits, including reducing pain and numbness.